learnk8s/knote-js/01_writing_a_note_taking_app.md

 _Why is it `mongo` and not an IP address?_

-`mongo` is precisely the name that you gave to the MongoDB container with the `--name=mongo` flag.
+`mongo` is the name you gave to the MongoDB container with the `--name=mongo` flag.

 If you named your MongoDB container `foo`, then you would need to change the value of `MONGO_URL` to `mongodb://foo:27017`.

-**Containers in the same Docker network can talk to each other by their names.**
+**Containers in the same Docker network can talk to each other by name.**

 This is made possible by a built-in DNS mechanism.